 Sadly, motor neurone disease is a life-shortening condition and there is currently no cure.
 Instead, treatment aims to improve quality of life and reduce the impact of symptoms for those affected.

-In the UK, those with motor neurone disease will be treated by a team of specialists, usually including a neurologist and a specialist nurse in addition to their usual GP.
+In the UK, people with MND will be treated by a team of specialists, usually including a neurologist and a specialist nurse in addition to their usual GP.

-At this time, Riluzole is the only medication that can combat the progression of motor neurone disease.
-It slows down the damage of the motor neurones and can extend life expectancy for by two to three months on average.
+At this time, Riluzole is the only medication that can combat the progression of MND.
+It slows down the damage of the motor neurons and can extend life expectancy by two to three months on average.

 Other common treatments include: